Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/04-Blind XSS(In Depth).md

 - Implement WAF rules to block known XSS payloads.

 ### **(4) Least Privilege for Admin Views**
-- Render user-submitted content as plain
+- Render user-submitted content as plain text in admin dashboards.
+- Use iframes with sandbox attributes for unsafe content.

+---

+## **Real-World Examples**